 Want a pumpkin that’s a bit out of the ordinary?
 Visit Denver Downs Farms for varieties that aren’t typically found at other locations.
 They sell large types like Big Moose or Atlantic Giant pumpkins.
 If orange isn’t your favorite color, you can also peruse their assortment of multicolored ones like the World of Color variety or go for a ghoulishly pale one from their Full Moon pumpkin selection.

 The farm also holds an annual “Pumpkin Princess Pageant” event for children, awarding prizes like crowns and goodie bags.
 Additionally, artists can show off their skills through pumpkin painting.
-Visit the pumpkin patch Sep.
-25 – Nov.
-14.
+Visit the pumpkin patch on select dates September 21 through November 12.